Lincoln County Hospital: Recent history

+On 14 July 1977, 50 children were admitted to the hospital when a crop sprayer aircraft had mistakenly flown over Branston County Junior School playground, spraying Systox and Aphox.

+On 21 August 1987, Lynn Eyre, of Tobruk Close, gave birth to quadruplets, three boys and a girl.

+In January 2008, there was an outbreak of norovirus, known as the 'vomiting bug'; an outbreak also occurred at the Pilgrim Hospital.

-In 2013 a review by Professor Sir Bruce Keogh found that there was a significant backlog of complaints and that there had been a noticeable increase in the ombudsman having to intervene to investigate complaints that had not been followed up.
+In 2013, a review by Professor Sir Bruce Keogh found that there was a significant backlog of complaints and that there had been a noticeable increase in incidents when the ombudsman had to intervene to investigate complaints that had not been followed up.
 Accordingly Keogh found that the complaints handling system was not fit for purpose.
 The trust implemented a new complaints system in response.